 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Brandeis, approximately 45% of students took out student loans averaging $6,625 a year.
-That adds up to $26,500 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Brandeis, approximately 29% of students took out student loans averaging $5,451 a year.
+That adds up to $21,804 over four years for those students.

-How Much Money Do Brandeis Graduates Make?students who graduate with a bachelor's degree from Brandeis make about $57,900 a year during their first few years of employment after graduation.
-This is good news for future Brandeis graduates since it is 45% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Brandeis Graduates Make?students who graduate from Brandeis with a bachelor's degree go on to jobs where they make an average salary of $70,327 in their early years.
+This is good news for future Brandeis graduates since it is 66% more than the average college graduate's salary of $42,485 per year.